-Egg drop project is always fun for kids.
+Egg drop challenge science project is always fun for kids.
 You design a structure to hold the egg and to protect the egg from breaking when dropped from certain height.
 The project can be designed for different age groups with various difficulty levels.
 For this one, we limit the design materials on straws, tapes and hot glue only.
-The goal of the project is for kids to learn physics science, design process, engineering while having fun.
+The goal of the science project is for kids to learn physics science, design process, engineering while having fun.
 If you’d like to try with your kids or students, we have a free design process worksheet to help the design thinking.

-Egg Drop Project Design Experiment with Straws
+STEM Challenge: Egg Drop Project Design with Straws

 First Egg drop design with Straw – Pyramid